 Once tickets have been booked/purchased, the booker can click “Invite” to begin inviting attendees OR they can exit and amend the booker later to invite attendees.

 Selecting “Invite” will take the booker to the “Invitations” page which will have an “email address” field for each ‘person ticket’ booked.

 If inviting attendees to enter their own information, the booker should enter the email addresses of the attendees on this page.

 If entering data on behalf of one or more attendees, the booker can click on the “Attendees” page and begin entering data for each person ticket.

 If the booker is also attending the event, they should leave one email field blank and visit the “Attendees” page to enter their own information.

-Once email addresses have been entered, the booker clicks “Send Invitations”.
-A confirmation message will appear confirming how many emails were sent.
+Once email addresses have been entered, the booker can click "Preview Email" to view the system invitation email that is sent out to attendees.
+The booker can then click “Send Invitations”.
+A popup will appear to select which attendees to invite, and then a confirmation message will appear confirming how many emails were sent.
 The booker will then reach the checkout page where they can finalize any outstanding payment, add/remove tickets (if allowed), or visit the “Attendees” page to add information.